Tom Sawyer (2000 film)

 Tom Sawyer is a 2000 American animated musical adventure film directed by Paul Sabella and Phil Mendez.
+It is an adaptation of Mark Twain's 1876 novel The Adventures of Tom Sawyer, with a cast of anthropomorphic animals.
+Most of the characters' voices are performed by country music singers.

 Released direct-to-video on April 4, 2000, the film was produced by MGM Animation.
-This is the only MGM Animation production not to be available exclusively through Warner Home Video worldwide and is also the final MGM Animation film before the studio's closure in 2002.
-It is an adaptation of Mark Twain's 1876 novel The Adventures of Tom Sawyer, with a cast of anthropomorphic animals.
-Most of the characters' voices are generally performed by country music singers.
+This is the only MGM Animation production not to be available exclusively through Warner Home Video worldwide, and is also the final MGM Animation film before the studio's closure in 2002.

+Critical reviews were mixed, with some praise for the voice actors alongside disapproval for deviations from the source material.